-Family relationships: helping your student create balance
+Family relationships: helping your exchange student create balance

 Your exchange student may struggle with trying to stay connected to friends and family back home while also creating new friendships and family bonds in the UK.
 Balancing time between family life, contacts abroad and teenage social life can be difficult to navigate.